Rural Broadband Deals

 ADSL

-This uses the landline phone network to carry a broadband signal.
+ADSL uses the landline phone network to carry a broadband signal.
 It’s the oldest and slowest type of service and obsolete in many parts of the UK, including rural areas.
-But in remote places with no cable or fibre network it might be the only wired connection you can get.
+It might be the only wired connection you can get in remote places where you can’t get a cable or fibre network.
 If that’s the case for you, it’s worth exploring options like mobile or satellite broadband instead.

 Satellite broadband